scottcanoe/pyspace/README.md

 sensor_location = np.array([0.0, 1.5, 0.0])
 sensor_orientation = Rotation.from_euler("xyz", [20, 30, 0], degrees=True)

-# Add the new transforms.
+# Add the transforms, adjusting the to_frame arguments to match the
+# coordinates we started with.
 graph.add_transform(FrameTransform.from_translation_and_rotation(
     translation=agent_location,
     rotation=agent_orientation,